spicysomtam/jenkins-deploy-aks/README.md

 # Where next

 `aks` is a fairly simple to deploy.
-However there is much more to `aks'.
+However there is much more to `aks`.
 Head over the Azure [docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).